Tiffany Haddish and Common Break Up After One Year Together - E! Online

 She's single!

-Tiffany Haddish and Common have ended their relationship—after a year of dating, a source tells E!
+Tiffany Haddish and Common have ended their relationship after a year of dating, a source close to him tells E!
 News.

-A source told People, "They are never in the same city together and both of them are just too busy for a serious relationship."
+"It was an amicable split," the source shares.
+"They both still think very highly of one another, work obligations simply proved to be too much for them to move forward."

+He and Tiffany "ultimately decided to end things before continuing on with a long distance relationship," the insider adds, noting that Common will be in the United Kingdom for the next six months shooting a TV show.

 Tiffany, 41, confirmed her relationship with the rapper in August 2020, during an appearance on Steve-O's Wild Ride podcast.
 "This is hands down the best relationship I've ever been in," she said.